s5k6/shelltalk/README.md

 Note: Both processes share the write offset in the file, which is part of the open file description.

-Optional: Demonstrate a race condition by repeating each write 100 times.
+Optional: Demonstrate correct interleaved writing by repeating each write 100 times.

-> Historical note: This was not the case in Linux before 3.14, see the
+> Historical note: This was not handled correctly by Linux before
-> “Bugs” sections in read(2) and write(2).
+> 3.14, see the “Bugs” sections in read(2) and write(2).

 ### The flags passed to open(2)